AckerlyXu/heima/articles/active-directory/active-directory-certificate-based-authentication-get-started.md

 ### Connect

-To establish a connection with your tenant, use the [Connect-AzureAD](https://docs.microsoft.com/powershell/module/azuread/connect-azuread?view=azureadps-2.0) cmdlet:
+To establish a connection with your tenant, use the [Connect-AzureAD -AzureEnvironment AzureChinaCloud](https://docs.microsoft.com/powershell/module/azuread/connect-azuread?view=azureadps-2.0) cmdlet:

-    Connect-AzureAD
+    Connect-AzureAD -AzureEnvironment AzureChinaCloud

 ### Retrieve